Keep a stiff upper lip

 Rode the six hundred.

-As recently as 1963 P. G. Wodehouse published a novel called 'Stiff Upper Lip, Jeeves', and you can't get much more English than that.
-It is strange then that a phrase so strongly associated with the UK should have originated in America.
-The first printed reference to it is in the Massachusetts Spy, June 1815:
+Strange then that a phrase so strongly associated with the UK should have originated in America.
+The first printed reference to it that I know of is in the Massachusetts Spy, June 1815:

 "I kept a stiff upper lip, and bought [a] license to sell my goods."